SyloraQ/SyloraQ/GUIDE.md

 80. **`Jusbcam(Device_Name)`**: Scans connected USB devices and checks if `Device_Name` is present in the list of detected devices.

-81. `claw(main_html,subdomains,ip,port,logs,delete_if_inactive_for,expected_auth_token)`**: Claw allows you to create a custom HTTP server with extensive control over its settings.
+81. `claw()`**: Claw allows you to create a custom HTTP server with extensive control over its settings.
 Here are the things you can customize:
     **HTML Code** – Modify the main page and assign custom HTML to subdomains.
     **Subdomains** – Add multiple subdomains dynamically, each with its own HTML content and activity tracking.
     **IP Address** – Choose which IP the server runs on (default is `0.0.0.0`).